OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.client.md

 ### Method: `net.openvpn.v3.backends.UserInputQueueCheck`

-This is used to get the proper index values of information requests the backend has asked for and which is not yet satsified.
+This is used to get the proper index values of information requests the backend has asked for and which is not yet satisfied.
 The index list is tied to a specific `(ClientAttentionType, ClientAttentionGroup)` tuple.